 The Practical Guide to Toilet Training the Autistic Child: From Diapering Differently to Using Public Facilities

 Toilet Training a child with autism is not easy.
-It just got easier.
+It just got easier for you.
 The Practical Guide to Toilet Training the Autistic Child: Sensory-Motor Secrets for Success is finally done!
 I wanted to share everything I have learned as a pediatric occupational therapist for over 25 years.
-And everything I have learned from families…… Continue reading The Practical Guide to Toilet Training the Autistic Child: From Diapering Differently to Using Public Facilities
+And everything I have…… Continue reading The Practical Guide to Toilet Training the Autistic Child: From Diapering Differently to Using Public Facilities

 Why Does Autism Create so Many Toilet Training Struggles for Kids (and Their Exhausted Parents)?